 Wendy Docherty was born and raised in Calgary and has always embraced the values and spirit of the western way of life.
 Being a true Calgarian, not a Stampede was to be missed with Rodeo, Chuck Wagon Races and the Western Art exhibits being her favorites!
 Spending most of her summers as a child and teenager at her grandparent’s farms gave her a healthy respect for the importance of working together as a family and as a community to achieve a common goal.
 She currently holds the position of Executive Vice President in her family owned business; Thermotex Therapy Systems Ltd. She is honored to be involved with the La Due Ladies Lunch and their commitment to supporting women through charitable efforts.

-Amanda Fedor is an Alberta girl through and through, as she born and raised in Medicine Hat and has lived in southern Alberta her whole life.
+Amanda Fedor is an Alberta girl through and through, as she was born and raised in Medicine Hat and has lived in southern Alberta her whole life.
 She always loved the western way of life.
-Graduating from the Haskayne School of Business with a Bachelor of Commerce degree in International Business, Amanda has been dedicated to her career to the financial services industry for the past 14 years.
-Currently, she is working for the Alberta Treasury Branch as the Manager of the Financial Advisor Associates for the south region.
+Graduating from the Haskayne School of Business with a Bachelor of Commerce degree in International Business, Amanda has been dedicated to her career to the financial services industry for the past 16 years.
 Even with her work and other volunteer commitments, Amanda still finds time to be an active and dedicated volunteer with La Due Ladies Lunch.
-Believing in the cowgirl spirit and the western legacy that La Due Ladies promotes, Amanda has been volunteering her time since 2012.
-Now acting as Treasurer Amanda has the big task of overseeing the flow of funds raised during our annual event and keeping track of all things financial.
+Believing in the cowgirl spirit and the western legacy that La Due Ladies Lunch Foundation promotes, Amanda has been volunteering her time since 2012.
+Now acting as Treasurer Amanda has the big task of overseeing the flow of funds from tickets sales to funds raised during our annual event and keeping track of all!
 In addition to her volunteer time with La Due Amanda spends time volunteering for Last Chance Cat Ranch which is a local cat rescue in Lethbridge.

 Alisa Brace is a proud fourth generation farmer from the Sundre area and from a young age had a deep passion for rodeo and the western way of life.